zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-dxp-on-weblogic.md

        For DXP to work properly, the application server JVM must use the `GMT` time zone and `UTF-8` file encoding.
     ```

     Also make sure to set `MW_HOME` to the directory containing the WebLogic server on the machine.
-For example:
+For example,

     ```bash
     export MW_HOME="/Users/ray/Oracle/wls12210"